jasonong/jasonong/README.md

 My design skills suck, thankfully Twitter bootstrap made front end look decent.
 I wouldn't profess to be a Javascript expert but decent experience using it and can get things working.
 Most recently, I've been trying to use Ember.js for a project that I'm working on.

 I'm currently working as a lead developer in Tailored Inc and am based in Palo Alto, California.
 Feel free to [get in touch with me] <velvetpd@gmail.com> for help with rails.
-You can see [all my latest works at my website] (http://velvetpd.info)

 ## My Music